 The degree of patent protection we require to successfully commercialize our drug candidates may be unavailable or severely limited in some cases and may not adequately protect our rights or permit us to gain or keep any competitive advantage.
-We cannot provide any assurances that any of our patents have, or that any of our pending patent applications that mature into issued patents will include, claims with a scope sufficient to protect BLU-285, BLU-554, BLU-667 or our other drug candidates.
+We cannot provide any assurances that any of our patents have, or that any of our pending patent applications that mature into issued patents will include, claims with a scope sufficient to protect avapritinib, BLU-554, BLU-667, BLU-782 or our other drug candidates.
 In addition, the laws of foreign countries may not protect our rights to the same extent as the laws of the United States.
 Furthermore, patents have a limited lifespan.
 In the United States, the natural expiration of a patent is generally twenty years after it is filed.
 Various extensions may be available; however, the life of a patent, and the protection it affords, is limited.
 Given the amount of time required for the development, testing and regulatory review of new drug candidates, patents protecting such candidates might expire before or shortly after such candidates are commercialized.
 As a result, our owned patent portfolio may not provide us with adequate and continuing patent protection sufficient to exclude others from commercializing drugs similar or identical to our drug candidates, including generic versions of such drugs.

 Other parties have developed technologies that may be related or competitive to our own, and such parties may have filed or may file patent applications, or may have received or may receive patents, claiming inventions that may overlap or conflict with those claimed in our own patent applications or issued patents, with respect to either the same methods or formulations or the same subject matter, in either case, that we may rely upon to dominate our patent position in the market.
 Publications of discoveries in the scientific literature often lag behind the actual discoveries, and patent applications in the United States and other jurisdictions are typically not published until 18 months after filing, or in some cases not at all.
-Therefore, we cannot know with certainty whether we were the first to make the inventions claimed in our owned or licensed patents or pending patent applications, or that we were the first-to-file for patent rights cannot be predicted with any certainty.
-For example, we are aware of a U.S. patent owned by a third party that has generic composition of matter claims that cover BLU-554.
-If the claims of this third-party patent are asserted against us, we do not believe BLU-554 or our proposed activities related to BLU-554 would be found to infringe any valid claim of this patent.
-While we may decide to initiate proceedings to challenge the validity of this patent in the future, we may be unsuccessful, and courts or patent offices in the United States patent in court, we would need to overcome a statutory presumption of validity that attaches to every United States patent in order to prevail, we would have to present clear and convincing evidence as to the invalidity of the patent's claims.
+Therefore, we cannot know with certainty whether we were the first to make the inventions claimed in our owned or licensed patents or pending patent applications, or that we were the first-to-file for patent protection of such inventions.
+As a result, the issuance, scope, validity, enforceability and commercial value of our patent rights cannot be predicted with any certainty.
+For example, we are aware of U.S. patents owned by third parties that have generic composition of matter and method of treatment claims that may cover BLU-554 or generic method of treatment claims that may cover BLU-667.
+If the claims of any of these third-party patents are asserted against us, we do not believe BLU-554, BLU-667 or our proposed activities related to such compounds would be found to infringe any valid claim of these patents.
+While we may decide to initiate proceedings to challenge the validity of these patents in the future, we may be unsuccessful, and courts or patent offices in the United States patent in court, we would need to overcome a statutory presumption of validity that attaches to every United States patent.
+This means that in order to prevail, we would have to present clear and convincing evidence as to the invalidity of the patent's claims.